Systematic Reward Gap Optimization for Mitigating VLM Hallucinations

 \subsection{Preliminary: Preference Data and Alignment}

 Mitigating visual hallucinations in VLMs often involves aligning a policy model $\pi_\theta$ with carefully curated preference data, denoted as $\mathcal{D}=\{(I, x,y_w,y_l)\}$.
 Typically, for a given image $I$ and prompt $x$, these methods employ a base reference model $\pi_\text{ref}$ to generate candidate responses.
 Human experts or proxy AI labelers $\pi_\text{label}$ then evaluate these responses or rewrite them to form preference pairs $(y_w, y_l)$, where $y_w$ is preferred over $y_l$.
 The target policy model $\pi_\theta$, often initialized from $\pi_\text{ref}$, is subsequently fine-tuned on $\mathcal{D}$ using Direct Preference Optimization (DPO)~\cite{rafailov2024direct}.

-DPO aligns $\pi_\theta$ with an reward function $r(y;x)$ that reflects the preference probability $p(y_w\succ y_l|x)$ inherent in the curated data.
+The core idea of DPO is to optimize the policy $\pi_\theta$ to satisfy the preferences in $\mathcal{D}$, which are assumed to follow a latent reward model that reflects the preference probability $p(y_w\succ y_l|x)$, while simultaneously being constrained by a KL-divergence penalty to not stray too far from the initial reference policy $\pi_\text{ref}$.
+The DPO loss function is formulated as:

+where $\beta$ is a hyperparameter that controls the strength of the preference modeling versus the KL constraint.

 As highlighted by recent studies~\citep{zhang2024amp,saeed2024hybrid,wu2024dynamic}, the effectiveness of such alignment critically depends on the true reward gaps, formally defined as the difference $r(y_w;x) - r(y_l;x)$ within each preference pair.
 The strategic configuration of reward gaps across the curated preference data provides substantial training signals that not only reinforce desired behaviors but also accurately expose the model's genuine and harder-to-discern deficiencies.
 Therefore, to sculpt effective reward gaps, two key principles should guide data curation: \textbf{(1)} The process must enable fine-grained control over data characteristics in $y_w$ and $y_l$ to deliberately shape reward gaps. \textbf{(2)} The preference pairs should accurately reflect desired behaviors while exposing model's intrinsic failure modes.